tap349/tap349.github.io/_posts/2017-11-24-dry-rb-dry-validation.md

 > `int?` is a shorthand for `type?(Integer)`

-NOTE: predicates have different arity.
+NOTE: the predicates have different arity.

 ## multiple predicates